Religious Education

 To know You More Clearly:

-The Religious Education Directory for Catholic schools, colleges, and academies in England and Wales comes into effect from September 2026 but is currently the curriculum being followed in EYFS.
+The Religious Education Directory for Catholic schools, colleges, and academies in England and Wales comes into effect from September 2026 but is currently the curriculum being followed in EYFS and Year 1.

 RE at St Raphael's